Sam's picture

 RAF Signals Museum, Henlow

-The RAF Signals Museum at RAF Henlow is an excellent collection of military communications equipment which is expanding to cover the period from before WWI to the more recent past.
-More details can be found on their web site.
+The RAF Signals Museum at RAF Henlow was an excellent collection of military communications equipment which expanded to cover the period from before WWI to the more recent past.

 I first visited the museum in June 2005 during the Museums on the Air weekend.
 Although the collection includes much radio and radar equipment, my main interest was in the telephony and telegraphy equipment.
 I took plenty of photographs, but can only present a selection here.
-I visited again several times, most recently in 2023.
+I have visited again several times.
 I took some more photos including detailed shots of the teleprinters, some of which are included here.

 All the images are clickable for a larger version.
 Use 'Esc' to return or click the X.